Plant Profile: Cacao

 These essential steps of post-harvest processing are often overlooked as farmers and local cooperative associations aren’t seeing any additional income from the extra processing work and possible risk of losing the crop when not done properly.
 In these situations, cacao is simply washed after harvest and dried for sale.
 Sadly, much of the potential of the cacao is lost when this happens.

-On its own, without added sweetener, cacao has a bitter taste and it is only after it has been mixed with large amounts of sugar does it become what most Western cultures recognize as chocolate.
+On its own, without added sweetener, cacao has a bitter taste and it’s only after it has been mixed with large amounts of sugar does it become what most Western cultures recognize as chocolate.
 Most chocolate makers use a combination of beans but single origin chocolate can be purchased and is usually one variety from one location.
-In the past three decades chocolate has gone artisan, creating a market for highly flavorful chocolate that is measured by the percentage of cacao used in the bar.
+In the past three decades, chocolate has gone artisan, creating a market for highly flavorful chocolate that is measured by the percentage of cacao used in the bar.

 In her book, Pure Chocolate, Fran Bigelow defines the many types of chocolate: